-- tissues that adhere to the bowel after previous surgery (adhesions)
+- tissues that stick to the bowel after previous surgery (adhesions)

 - thickening of tissue around the bowel that is a late side effect of radiotherapy

 Your doctor may call this a bowel obstruction.
-The waste from the food you have digested cannot get past the blockage.
+The waste from the food you have digested can't get past the blockage.